apollographql/apollo/docs/source/tutorial/mutations.md

 }
 ```

 You can now visit the `/login` route in your browser and enter your email.
-In browser DevTools, you should see a Local Storage item called `token` with the same value as in [part 3 of this tutorial](https://www.apollographql.com/docs/tutorial/resolvers.html#mutation-playground).
+In the DevTools, you should see a Local Storage item called `token` with the same value as in [part 3 of this tutorial](https://www.apollographql.com/docs/tutorial/resolvers.html#mutation-playground), and when you navigate to a profile, you should see your email there too.

 ---